Scholarships

 Amount: varies from a book loan to full tuition, room/board

-C. Departmental Scholarships (available in: Agriculture, Art & Design, Business & Office Administration, Environmental Health, Career & Technical, Journalism, Music, Social Science/Teacher Education, Spanish, Theater)
+C. Departmental Scholarships (available in: Agriculture, Art & Design, business & Office Administration, Environmental Health, Career & Technical, Journalism, Music, Social Science/Teacher Education, Spanish, Theater)

 Amount: varies